Norwich Bar Billiards

 5. To ensure that the final score for the frame is recorded on the match scorecard.

 A player may consult the referee at any time to clarify the score or difference in points between players.
 The referee should not advise a player on the type of shot to play and should not exhibit bias towards one team.
-Note: Only the referee should handle balls (e.g. returning to trough) and pins (e.g. resetting) during play.
-It is a foul for the player to do so (Rule 3b (g)).

 8. MINIMUM PLAYER RULE